syedmouaazfarrukh/myportfoliomaker/README.md

 # Portfolio Website

-A modern, clean portfolio website inspired by the design aesthetic of taimoor.xyz.
+A modern, clean portfolio website inspired by the modern design aesthetics

 ## Features